 Written by Gregory Patrick Travers

 Besides his knowledge of the past, he had also been auctioned off some years back.
 Few of the Process at the Bank had ever been auctioned off before.
-FF actually lived amongst the females and saw things that only a limited number of Process had ever seen before, as owning a man was very expensive.
+FF actually lived among the Females and saw things that only a limited number of Process had ever seen before, as owning a man was very expensive.
 It was a pleasure only allotted to the very rich.

 That was a term that’s existence went unknown to Twenty Blue until just recently.
 FF said that.
 “Male” and “Man” were titles given to their kind.
 It was their birthright, it was their species, it’s what the true creator named them.

 “I am a man,” Twenty Blue said.
 He stared up at the top bunk with a wide grin on his face.

 FF continued on, telling him the truth was hidden from them by the “Oppressors”, their masters, the Females.

 But Twenty-Blue was told a much different history at the Process Education Center than the version FF was going on about.
 His teachers even took him and his classmates to see the laboratories in which they were created.
 It was hard for Twenty-Blue to see his creators in such a hateful way as FF did.
 After all, FF was created by the seed of a man.
 Born of a womb, but created by a man.
 He didn’t owe his existence to the Females as Twenty-Blue did.